karalabe/srcbox/ASSEMBLY.md

 (build ones included) should conform to it. (i.e. if you implement automated builds in Linux, then make sure it/something works in Windows too :P).

+Another thing to take care of is the line endings, since they are different in *nix and Windows.
+Please make sure the shell script line endings are *nix specific and the batch file line endings are Windows specific.

   Distributable Package
 -------------------------